plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 ## Pipelines

 They shouldn't be defined in the CI system.
 I know, you're probably thinking of GoCD and their nice interface, fanning and dependecies of individual steps and more.
 Remember that most CI and DevOps tools do not target our domain.
+The pipeline needs to be able to run on a dev's machine, it should not be defined in the CI system.
+Use Ansible or what have you.

 ... :construction: